J-lyn/Exercise-1/README.md

 1. Download your notebook to your computer, and
 2. Upload it to GitHub in your **own** Exercise 1 repository that you created using the GitHub Classroom link.

+# NOTES
+I'm doing pretty well.
+slowly, we will get there